pivotal/docs-tap/cli-plugins/apps/getting-started/installation.hbs.md

 # Install the Apps CLI plug-in

-This topic tells you how to install the Apps CLI plug-in.
+This topic tells you how to install the Apps CLI plug-in on Tanzu Application Platform (commonly known as TAP).

 ## Prerequisites